fedeizzo/camera-pose-estimation/README.md

 Same of PoseNet.

 ## Inference
-Inference can be used to make the model compute predictions.
+The inference procedure can be used to make the model compute predictions.
 This mode is particularly useful for deploying the model in the web-server.

-This configuration sample containts many hardcoded constants that have been computed for Povo 1 Second floor dataset.
+This configuration sample contains many hard-coded constants that have been computed for Povo 1 Second floor dataset.
 Note that it is required to compute them for every new dataset: unfortunately there is no automatic script to do it yet.
 For calculating these constants on new datasets, you can refer to the [CRS alignment notebook](./notebooks/crs_alignment.ipynb).